JGIBristol/robust-open-analysis-r/_episodes/04-RMarkdown.md

 *Literate programming is a programming paradigm introduced by Donald Knuth in which a computer program is given an explanation of its logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which compilable source code can be generated.*

 RMarkdown is a method for performing literate programming and is a powerful way of presenting your analysis in a way that's easy to code and easy to read.
-The ``*snippets of macros and traditional source code*'' are your `R` analysis code.
-The ``*explanation of the its logic in a natural language* '' is your analysis report.
+The *"snippets of macros and traditional source code"* are your `R` analysis code.
+The *"explanation of the its logic in a natural language"* is your analysis report.

 This lesson will draw heavily from the following excellent resources: